-A peripheral intravenous line (PIV) is a small, short plastic tube, called a catheter.
-It is placed through the skin into a vein, usually in the hand, arm, or foot, but sometimes in a baby's scalp.
+A peripheral intravenous line (PIV) is a small, short, plastic tube, called a catheter.
+A health care provider puts the PIV through the skin into a vein in the scalp, hand, arm, or foot.
+This article addresses PIVs in babies.

-A PIV is used to give fluids or medicines to a baby.
+A doctor or nurse uses the PIV to give fluids or medicines to a baby.

-PIVs may be very difficult to place, especially if your baby is very chubby, sick, or small.
-In some cases, placement may not be successful, and another therapy is needed.
+PIVs can be hard to put in a baby, especially if your baby is very chubby, sick, or small.
+In some cases, the health care provider cannot put in a PIV.
+If this happens, another therapy is needed.

-PIVs may fail after only 1 - 2 days.
-They may be changed from time to time to decrease the risk for infection.
+PIVs may stop working after only 1 or 2 days.
+If this happens, the PIV will be taken out and a new one will be put in.
+The PIV is changed from time to time to decrease the risk for infection.

-If a PIV comes out of the vein and the fluid enters the tissue, the IV is said to have "infiltrated."
-This may cause the skin and tissue to get very irritated, and sometimes cause a tissue burn.
-Medications can be injected into the skin after an infiltrate occurs to reduce the risk of long-term skin damage.
+If a PIV comes out of the vein, fluid from the IV can go into the body.
+When this happens the IV is considered "infiltrated."
+The IV site will look puffy and may be red.
+Sometimes, an infiltrate may cause the skin and tissue to get very irritated.
+The baby can get a tissue burn if the medicine is really irritating to the skin.
+In some special cases, medications may be injected into the skin to reduce the risk of long-term skin damage from an infiltrate.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.